rebassjs/grid/docs/responsive.md

----
-title: Responsive
----

 # Responsive

-Grid Styled props accept arrays as values for mobile-first responsive styles, where the first value is for all breakpoints, then each value after is for a min-width media query from that breakpoint and up.
+Rebass Grid props accept arrays as values for mobile-first responsive styles, where the first value is for all breakpoints, then each value after is for a min-width media query from that breakpoint and up.
 The Box component uses [styled-system][system] for these props.